 “I’m not saying that in the long term that Dems won’t be open to some of those [oil and gas] options.
 I’m just saying it may take awhile for them to get there,” Edwards told NGI.
 “They were in power for 40 years [before losing both houses in 1994] and dealt with these issues.
 I don’t see why they wouldn’t do so again,” he said.

-The sweeping Democratic victory may put more pressure on existing Republican leaders to pass legislation opening up more of the Outer Continental Shelf (OCS) to oil and gas drilling when they return for the lame-duck session.
-"I think that that's a possibility.
-It all depends on whether the folks in the current majority come back in a mood to deal or if they are looking more toward the next session and they just say 'We've done all we can,'" said Michael Kearns, a spokesman for the National Ocean Industries Association (NOIA), which represents the offshore sector.
+The sweeping Democratic victory may put greater pressure on current Republican leaders to pass legislation opening up more of the Outer Continental Shelf (OCS) to oil and gas drilling when they return for the lame-duck session this week.
+“I think that that’s a possibility.
+It all depends on whether the folks in the current majority come back in a mood to deal or if they are looking more toward the next session and they just say ‘We’ve done all we can,'” said Michael Kearns, a spokesman for the National Ocean Industries Association (NOIA), which represents the offshore sector.

-A spokeswoman for the American Gas Association, which represents gas utilities, said the group remains "optimistic" that the existing Congress may resolve the differences and approve legislation that provides more access to OCS gas supplies in the next few weeks.
+A spokeswoman for the American Gas Association, which represents gas utilities, said the group remains “optimistic” that the current Congress will resolve the differences and pass OCS legislation in the next few weeks.

 The NGSA called on the current Congress to pass an OCS bill before it adjourns for the year.
 “We’re hoping that they’re close enough to an agreement to be able to get something done in the lame-duck session,” said Stultz.
 “I do think that…in the new Congress more access to the OCS will be a greater challenge due as much to geographical interests as it is to party interests.”

-INGAA's Edwards expects Congress to return for the lame-duck session as early as next week.
-But the key questions, he says, are "for how long and exactly what beyond the absolute minimum would they do."
+INGAA’s Edwards believes the fate of OCS hinges on the key questions of “for how long [will lawmakers remain in session] and exactly what beyond the absolute minimum would they do.”

 The odds of Congress passing a bill to provide greater OCS access to producers during the lame-duck session is an “amazing long shot,” said one legislative observer.
 “I think we’re more likely to get struck by a meteor that would wipe us off the surface of the planet…I don’t think that the Dems would willingly go along” with an OCS bill now, he noted.

-Senate Democratic Leader Nancy Pelosi, who is in line to become the first female Speaker of the House, hails from California, a state that strongly opposes any offshore drilling.
+“We’re hearing from the [House] floor staff that it would be difficult to get this done with everything else on our plate,” said spokesman Drew Hammill.
+And when Pelosi becomes the speaker in January, OCS drilling “is not something” that will be on her immediate agenda, he noted.
+Pelosi hails from California, a state that strongly opposes any offshore drilling.
 Pelosi personally is against offshore exploration and has called for the repeal of billions of dollars in tax breaks for oil and gas producers, a move that would hurt independent producers more than majors.

-Several new Democrats voted into the House are moderates and conservatives, which could turn out to be a good thing for the oil and gas industry.
-"That bodes well for the ability for us to have a reasoned debate across the aisles," said NOIA's Kearns.
-"A lot of moderate to conservative Democrats could play a very influential role in energy or other economic-related legislation," noted Edwards.
+If OCS legislation is held over for the next Congress, some pointed out that several of the new Democrats voted into the House are moderates and conservatives, which could turn out to be a good thing for the oil and gas industry.
+“That bodes well for the ability for us to have a reasoned debate across the aisles,” said NOIA’s Kearns.
+“A lot of moderate to conservative Democrats could play a very influential role in energy or other economic-related legislation,” agreed Edwards.

 He cited Rep.-elect Heath Shuler of North Carolina as an example.
 “Heath Shuler is not a West Coast liberal Democrat.
 He’ll be as conservative as a lot of Republicans.
 So I would not assume that he would be an automatic vote for the Democratic leadership 100% of the time.
 And there’s a lot of other guys like that.”

 As for House committee chairmanships, Rep. John Dingell (D-MI) is in line to take over the powerful House Energy and Commerce Committee.
-INGAA's Edwards said to expect "a lot of focus on oversight at least initially" in a lot of areas.
-"You name it, fill in the blank" in which Dingell will conduct investigations, he noted.
-He also sees Dingell addressing the management of the Yucca Mountain nuclear waste site.
+INGAA’s Edwards said to expect “a lot of focus on oversight at least initially” in a lot of areas.
+“You name it, fill in the blank” on the issues in which Dingell will conduct investigations, he noted.
+He sees Dingell addressing the management of the Yucca Mountain nuclear waste site, and some believe that Dingell will revisit the issue of the energy industry’s influence on the Bush administration’s national energy policy..

 Dingell is a moderate Democrat, “so I wouldn’t type cast him in either direction” as supporting or opposing initiatives for the oil and gas industry, Edwards said.

-Rep. Richard Pombo (R-CA), chairman of the House Resources Committee that oversees offshore drilling and environmental issues, was soundly defeated Tuesday.
-It's not known if Rep. Nick Rahall of West Virginia, the ranking Democrat on the panel, will succeed Pombo as chairman.
+Rep. Richard Pombo (R-CA), chairman of the House Resources Committee that oversees offshore drilling and environmental issues, was soundly defeated last Tuesday.
+The loss of Pombo, who was one of the architects of the House offshore drilling bill, will be felt by the energy industry.
+It’s not known if Rep. Nick Rahall of West Virginia, the ranking Democrat on the panel, will succeed Pombo as chairman.

-If the Democrats manage to cinch the Senate, Sen. Jeff Bingaman of New Mexico will become the next chairman of the Senate Energy and Natural Resources Committee.
-"Jeff Bingaman is a gentleman.
-If he chaired the committee, he wouldn't change his MO one iota.
-He would still be the same gentleman that he is right now," said Edwards.
+Sen. Jeff Bingaman of New Mexico is in line to become the next chairman of the Senate Energy and Natural Resources Committee.
+“Jeff Bingaman is a gentleman.
+If he chaired the committee, he wouldn’t change his MO one iota.
+He would still be the same gentleman that he is right now,” said Edwards.

 “I would look to him to be very conciliatory to Republicans, but to focus more on some of the environmental issues as well as the traditional production issues.” he noted, adding that Bingaman would reach out to Sen. Pete Domenici (R-NM), who is the current chairman.
 “They have a pretty nice relationship.
 Bingaman is cordial with all of the members, whether they be Republican or Democrat.”